dfnwtf/patrol/README.md

 ### 🚀 Showcase Your Trust Score

 Confident in your token’s security?
 Display your DFN Trust Score on your site with our official widget.
-It ships with a transparent background and two color themes so it looks sharp on any design.
+It ships with a transparent background and two color themes so it looks sharp on any design..

 ---